-Due to specifics of the scrum projects, developers mainly focus on creating Unit Tests and testers spend most of their time creating, executing, monitoring and maintaining automated tests and results.
+Due to specifics of the SCRUM projects, developers mainly focus on creating Unit Tests and testers spend most of their time creating, executing, monitoring and maintaining automated tests and results.
 Most of the manual test is done using defect-based and experience-based techniques e.g. exploratory testing.
 Testers write automated test cases for integration and system testing.

 Also the structure of tests in Agile looks different in comparison to the traditional model.
 The emphasis on automation is far greater than in the traditional model.
-Efficient Scrum teams go directly from acceptance criteria in User Stories to automated tests.
+Efficient SCRUM teams go directly from acceptance criteria in User Stories to automated tests.
 The test automation provides confidence that the product does what it should and that it is built right.

-This leads to a general trend, where testers with strong technical background are preferred.
+This leads to a general trend, where testers with a strong technical background are preferred.
 In fact, the most valuable tester is an automated one.
 Preferably they have the ability to understand and write the code.
 In fact, the most valuable software developers and QA Specialists are those who are the most versatile.

-Automation must be well thought-out and planned carefully.
+Automation must be well-thought-out and planned carefully.
 It takes time to prepare the testing framework but you also need skilled Quality Assurance specialists who are able to create it.
 The time when automation is introduced must also be suitable because when there are substantial changes made in the System Under Test, it will result in high maintenance cost of the testing framework.
 With that said, you have to remember that too much automation in testing can lead to a whole new area of problems.
 The software development partner should be keen on prioritization of test cases and decide on which of them should be automated.
-There’s also an additional thing to consider – in some cases data may change or the testing scenario is not reproducible.
+There’s also an additional thing to consider – in some cases, data may change or the testing scenario is not reproducible.
 Testing under these conditions can alter the data.

 There is no doubt that Agile testing improves the software.
 There are a few lessons that can be drawn from testing in Agile but one seems particularly important.
 Yes, it’s good to have a specialist focused on automatic testing on board.
 Yes, they can be a little more expensive.
 Yes, it’s worth it long-term.
 If you’re not willing to invest in quality, there will always be another company that delivers your product to the customer, long months after the initial opportunity.